Overview

 Cybersecurity

-According to a recent report by Ken Research, Vietnam’s cybersecurity market is forecasted to reach USD 215 million in total revenue by 2023 and is projected to grow at approximately 15 percent per year in 2022 and 2023.
-The World Bank estimates that Vietnam’s digital economy will exceed USD 43 billion by 2025 as the country pursues projects in e-government, internet of things, smart cities, financial technology, artificial intelligence, etc. However, with this unprecedented growth and demand for digital services throughout the country, the public and private sectors face an increase in cyber threats, and attacks, that are sophisticated and pose a true threat to private information.
+According to a recent report by Ken Research, Vietnam’s cybersecurity market is forecasted to reach $290 million in total revenue by 2030 and is projected to grow at approximately 16% per year between 2025 and 2030.
+The World Bank estimates that Vietnam’s digital economy will exceed $43 billion by 2025 as the country pursues projects in e-government, internet of things, smart cities, financial technology, artificial intelligence, etc. However, with this unprecedented growth and demand for digital services throughout the country, the public and private sectors face an increase in cyber threats.

-In an effort to improve the cybersecurity capabilities of the public sector, in June 2019 the Government of Vietnam issued Decree 14 stating that government agencies at both the national and local levels (municipal and provincial levels), as well as state-owned enterprises, are to strengthen their cybersecurity capabilities by implementing appropriate cybersecurity solutions.
-In particular, Decree 14 mandated that from 2020-2025 the public sector must spend at least 10 percent of their organization’s total annual information technology expenditure on cybersecurity solutions and initiatives.
-On 15 August 2022, the Vietnamese Government issued Decree 53/2022/ND-CP detailing a number of articles of the 2018 Cybersecurity Law, and which sets out the requirements for such local data storage and local presence requirements.
-Decree 53 comes into effect from 1 October 2022.
+In an effort to improve the cybersecurity capabilities of the public sector, in June 2019, the Government of Vietnam issued Decree 14 stating that government agencies at both the national and local levels (municipal and provincial levels), as well as state-owned enterprises, are to strengthen their cybersecurity capabilities by implementing appropriate cybersecurity solutions.
+Decree 14 mandated that from 2020–2025, the public sector organizations must spend at least 10% of their total annual information technology expenditure on cybersecurity solutions and initiatives.
+The Government of Vietnam considers cybersecurity a critical part of realizing the country’s strategic goals for Digital Transformation.
+On August 10, 2022, the Prime Minister signed Decision 964/QĐ-TTg approving the Strategy for National Cyber Safety, Security, Active Responses to Challenges from Cyberspace until 2025 and Vision to 2030.

 Opportunities

 Due to their state-of-the-art technology, lifecycle cost efficiency, and customer support services, U.S. suppliers have significant opportunities to sell their products to several market segments in Vietnam.
-The segments of vertical industry markets, including Healthcare, Environment, Electricity, Transport, Education, all present good opportunities.
+The segments of vertical industry markets, including healthcare, environment, electricity, transport, and education, all present good opportunities.
 These sub-sectors will offer potential for U.S. suppliers of hardware and software, including peripheral devices, servers, network equipment, cybersecurity equipment and software, and applications.

 Resources